 Second through the door was Jorgenson.
 Mundy hugged him and slapped him on the back.

 “Our other present is coming next,” Jorgenson said.

-An unknown man took off his suit next.
+An unknown man took off his suit next after exiting the airlock.
 He was young, pleasant looking and seemed very frightened.